gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 ```

 # Check the result in the console
-The `truffle console` is a great tool that we can use now to check our contract:
+The `truffle console` is a great tool for developing:
 ```bash
 npx truffle console
 ```